radhikakumar0705/radhikakumar0705/README.md

 # Hey, I'm Radhika Kumar!

 ## About Me
-- I’m currently working on creating a neural netweork model using tensorflow and keras that detects brain cancer using MRI images.
 - I’m currently learning version control and software development.
 - I’m looking for help with frontend and backend development.
 - My areas of expertise are mainly Machine Learning and Artificial Intelligence.